-A cooking thermometer for the thick stuff!
+What about a cooking thermometer for the thick stuff?

-Check out KT THERMO Cooking Thermometer
+Check out KT THERMO Cooking Thermometer.

 Equipped with a stainless steel 15” probe, the KT Thermo Cooking Thermometer provides access to the thickest meats’ deepest parts.
-The sensor’s long reach means that you can get an accurate internal temperature reading without wondering if you’ve gone in deep enough.
+The sensor’s long reach means you can get an accurate internal temperature reading without wondering if you’ve gone in deep enough.

 Which is the best waterproof kitchen thermometer?

-Our choice is Kizen Instant Read
+Our choice is Kizen Instant Read.

 Outside of giving an inaccurate reading, a kitchen thermometer’s biggest downfall is a failure to stand up to daily use.
 From running under hot or cold water to occasional drops, and knicks, the Kizen Instant Read thermometer is top of its class in versatility and durability.
-Rest easy knowing that you won’t have a faulty thermometer after a few washes or tumbles.
+Rest easy knowing you won’t have a faulty thermometer after a few washes or tumbles.

-Best thermometer for brewing beer!
+Best thermometer for brewing beer?

-Absolutely, it’s got to be Brewcraft 12” Dial Thermometer Homebrew Brew Kettle Brew Pot
+Absolutely, it’s got to be Brewcraft 12” Dial Thermometer Homebrew Brew Kettle Brew Pot.

 When brewing beer, the temperature of the mash matters.
 Optimum mash temperatures differ on the intended outcomes.
-One or two degrees difference in the start point can be the difference between a successful brew and a failure.
+One or two degrees of difference in the start point can be the difference between a successful brew and a failure.
 In my opinion, I wouldn’t mess around with meat thermometers and hope the accuracy holds.
 Instead, invest in a thermometer explicitly made for brewing.
 In brewing, accuracy trumps time.
 The fifteen-second wait time to produce an accurate reading is worth it when you know that you’ve got the perfect temperature throughout the whole kettle.

-If you’ve ever had a crispy but undercooked fish fry, then the oil was probably too hot.
+If you’ve ever had a crispy but undercooked fish fry, the oil was probably too hot.
 On the other hand, a soggy batter means the oil was too cold.
-Deep frying requires a chef to find the goldilocks’ temperature.
+Deep frying requires a chef to find the Goldilocks temperature.
 When trying to do that, I recommend the Defull thermometer.
-It attaches directly to the pot with a clip that allows you hands-free visibility of your oil temperature.
+It attaches directly to the pot with a clip that allows hands-free visibility of your oil temperature.
 The stainless steel make-up of this tool means no stress cleaning and versatility.

-Best thermometer for dark spaces.
+Best thermometer for dark spaces?

 The Alpha Grillers thermometer is our general kitchen thermometer recommendation (Read Our Full Review).
 We love it for many reasons, but I cannot overstate the importance of the backlighting feature.
-The bright screen means that I can use this thermometer outdoors while camping or in an oven with a burned-out light.
-The huge display allows me to know the exact temperature and not guess if that 8 is a 0.
+The bright screen means I can use this thermometer outdoors while camping or in an oven with a burned-out light.
+The huge display lets me know the exact temperature and not guess if that 8 is a 0.

-Best thermometer for baking.
+Best thermometer for baking?

-Our recommendation is the OXO Good Grips digital instant-read thermometer
+Our recommendation is the OXO Good Grips digital instant-read thermometer.

-Suppose you’re looking to prevent over-baked cookies or dried out cakes.
+Suppose you’re looking to prevent over-baked cookies or dried-out cakes.
 In that case, OXO is your choice.
 Trusted by thousands, OXO is the gold standard of reliability in the kitchen.
 This thermometer is the baker’s best friend.
 Found everywhere from Target to your local grocery, OXO makes quality items that America trusts.
 Make sure that all your brownies are perfectly chewy when you use this thermometer.

-Best high-end kitchen thermometer!
+Best high-end kitchen thermometer?